anurag-p6/meshkit0/README.md

-# IPFS Meshkit
+# IPFS Meshkit0

-IPFS Meshkit is a universal SDK for decentralized storage on Node.js, React Native, Flutter, and Capacitor.
+IPFS Meshkit0 is a universal SDK for decentralized storage on Node.js, React Native, Flutter, and Capacitor.
 Install **`@ipfs-meshkit/meshkit`** for the full experience — storage APIs, optional local Kubo startup, and failover — without wiring up Kubo RPC yourself.

 ## Typical use case